philippstucki/fluxcms/README.md

 Then launch the installer located at /install.

-# Braking Changes in DBForms2
+# Breaking Changes in DBForms2

 The dbforms2 part of this fork has been notably extended and introduces changes which are not fully backwards compatible to existing forms.